This post was updated February 15th, 2020

 Why does this matter?

-In an alternate universe without pre-dunning: the charge goes through fine, and their recurring billing doesn’t skip a beat.
-Seamless and low friction, as subscriptions are designed to be.
+When you turn off pre-dunning, these 7 payments clear without an issue.
+Recurring billing doesn’t skip a beat.
+The renewal is seamless and low friction, as subscriptions are designed to be.

-If you’d like to get in front of your customers before their billing date, we’d suggest friendly messaging that adds value, and letting Card Updater work its magic.
+If you’d like to get in front of your customers before their billing date, focus on friendly messaging that adds value for them.

 2. Don’t be trigger happy ✉